agilbe/isodd/README.md

 # isodd
-super useful python utility to check if an integer is odd!
-As a bonus, it works on both python 2 and 3!
+super useful and efficient python utility to check if an integer is odd. as a bonus, it works on both python 2 and 3!

-#usage
+## usage
-note: `python` can be replaced by `python3`
+(note: `python` can be replaced by `python3`)

 `sudo chmod +x isodd.py` and then `./isodd.py` or `./isodd.py <int>`